 My Canary is available on iOS and Android for free.

-High There! has been billed as the Tinder of the cannabis community, and is essentially what the description implies – a dating app for stoners all over the world (although currently much more popular in the US than outside), which is location-based and allows users to swipe left and right to select or reject potential partners.
+has been billed as the Tinder of the cannabis community, and is essentially what the description implies – a dating app for stoners all over the world (although currently much more popular in the US than outside), which is location-based and allows users to swipe left and right to select or reject potential partners.
 The app matches users not just on location, but also on a set of variables based on users’ individual likes and dislikes.

 For example, users that describe themselves as high-energy are less likely to be paired with low-energy dates (this is based on stated preference for sativa, indica – or both, which gets you classed as “medium-energy”).
 People that prefer vaping may be matched with other vapers in preference to smokers or lovers of munching edibles.